vivek-nexus/onp/README.md

 3. If the notification was successfully received, then Anjali sees the OTP from the notification and enters it on the Medium on boarding flow.
 4. Medium on boarding flow continues.
 Medium sends `off platform` notifications to Anjali via Google notifications, instead of email.
 These `off platform` notifications will work in tandem with Medium `on platform` notifications(in app, website) to prevent duplicate notifications for Anjali.

-#### 1.2 Anjali selects `Enter notification address`
+#### Anjali selects `Enter notification address`
 1. Anjali has to input her `notification address`.
-2. If she has already registered with a notification service provider (notification receiving part of ONP), then she should have her `notiifcation address` set up.
+2. If she has already registered with a notification service provider (notification receiving part of ONP), then she should have her `notification address` set up.
 She can input that.
 3. A test notification and OTP flow like above has to be completed.
 4. If not, then she has to create a `notification address`,  by registering with a notification service provider of her choice and complete the process.